lookmhen/combinepdf/README.md

-# combinepdf
-Web application built using Flask that allows upload multiple PDF files and merge them into a single PDF file.

-Getting Started
-Follow the steps below to get the application up and running on your local machine.
+# PDF Merger Web Application
 Test On Python 3.10.9

-Installation
+This is a simple web application built using Flask that allows users to upload PDF files and merge them into a single PDF file.

+## Features

+- Upload multiple PDF files for merging.
+- Automatic cleanup of temporary files after a certain period.
+- Unique session management using secure tokens.
+- PDF merging using PyPDF2 library.
+- Basic error handling and logging.

+## Getting Started

-Clone or download this repository to your local machine.
+1. Clone this repository to your local machine.

-Open a terminal or command prompt and navigate to the project directory:

-pip install -r requirements.txt
-Usage
-Start the Flask development server:

-python app.py
+2. Install the required dependencies using `pip install -r requirements.txt`.
+3. Run the application using `python app.py`.
-Open your web browser and navigate to http://localhost:8080
+4. Access the application in your web browser at `http://localhost:8080`.

+## Usage

+1. Visit the homepage and click on the "Merge PDFs" button.
-You will see the home page of the PDF Merger application.
-Click on the "Choose Files" button to select the PDF files you want to merge.
+2. Upload the PDF files you want to merge.

-Once you have selected the files, click the "Merge Files" button.
-The application will merge the PDF files and provide a download link for the merged PDF.
+3. Click the "Merge" button to merge the uploaded files.

-You can download the merged PDF file and save it to your computer.
+4. Download the merged PDF file.

-Cleanup
-The application automatically cleans up temporary files that are generated during the merging process.
-Temporary files are removed after 1 minute.
+## Configuration

+- The `MAX_LIFETIME` variable in `app.py` sets the maximum lifetime (in seconds) of temporary files before they're cleaned up.
+- You can configure SSL using the commented out SSL context configuration in `app.py`.

+## Contributing

+Contributions are welcome!
+If you find a bug or want to add a new feature, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgements

+- This project was inspired by the need to merge PDF files easily.
+- The Flask framework and PyPDF2 library were crucial for building this application.